thevu29/BCinema_FE/README.md

 ---

 ## Features
+- User authentication with Google OAuth2
-- User-friendly patient and doctor dashboards
+- Browse movies and view schedules
-- Appointment scheduling and filtering
+- Select seats and book tickets
+- Payment gateway integration with VNPay
-- Integration with backend APIs for authentication and data
+- Admin dashboard for managing movies, schedules, and bookings
-- Google OAuth2 login integration

 ---